 - Improve Eye and Skin Health - they are rich in carotenoids that can help increase blood circulation to your skin and prevent wrinkles, helping it look more youthful.
 Also, their beta-carotene and beta-carotene content offers support for our overall vision and eye health

 - Anti-inflammatory - Bell peppers are anti-inflammatory, as they contain carotenoids.
-They are also high in vitamins C and A. These beautiful vegetables, although they are technically considered fruits, contain 6 grams of digestible carbs per serving.
+They are also high in vitamins C and A. Although these beautiful vegetables are technically considered fruits, they contain 6 grams of digestible carbs per serving.

-- Anemia prevention - red bell peppers are a good source of iron, and they are also rich in vitamin C, an excellent antioxidant, which increases the absorption of iron from our gut.
+- Anemia prevention - red bell peppers are a good source of iron, and they are also rich in vitamin C, an excellent antioxidant, which increases iron absorption from our gut.
 For us vegans... these are extra reasons to consume bell peppers!

 - Nutritious and low carb - for those worrying about carb intake, one cup of chopped red bell peppers contains 9 grams of carbohydrates, 3 of which are fiber, which is great to keep things moving!